jhultman/vision3d/training.md

 - Note that these results are cherry-picked.
 - Trained for 11 epochs using `car.yaml` model.
 - Training proposal layer takes about 10 minutes per epoch.
-- I will release the full inference code to generate these visualization shortly.
-(Need to clean up the code first.)

 ![Sample proposals](images/proposals_001929.png)
 ![Sample proposals](images/proposals_000711.png)